HI, OBOE ENTHUSIASTS!

 The next day, though, I decided it wouldn’t be so bad to go.
 The event I’d missed on the first day of band camp was an “instrument petting zoo” where each student had the chance to try out all of the band instruments.
 In spite of all of my anxiety about the camp, my first day was an awesome experience!

-Because I’d missed the first day, I wasn’t able to try out every instrument, but the oboe was one of a few I got to try.
+Because I’d missed the first official day, I wasn’t able to try out every instrument, but the oboe was one of a few I got to try.
 I remember exactly where I was when I first made a sound on the oboe!
 The camp's oboe teacher was so encouraging.
 She told me she thought I was a natural, and that I had the potential to become a great oboist.
-She made me feel so special that I decided to take her advice and play oboe instead of clarinet--which I had been planning to do because that was what my sister had played in middle school band.
+She made me feel so special that I decided to take her advice and play oboe instead of clarinet (which I had been planning to play because my sister had also played clarinet).
 I took lessons from this same teacher for the next SEVEN years--good thing I liked her! ;) She was amazing.
 She helped me shape my perspective of what was possible and encouraged me to set and achieve big goals--like getting into All-State, playing in a youth orchestra, and winning my high school's concerto competition.

 Little did I know how that one decision to show up to band camp and try something new would affect the rest of my life!
+(The fact that I don't have any pictures of myself with my oboe before I went to college shows how little I knew!)
 I am forever grateful for my teacher, who saw potential in me and helped my shy 11-year-old self to have the confidence to try something new and work hard to excel at it.

 Did you know that I didn’t always want to be a professional musician?

 When I was a senior in high school, my parents and several trusted mentors encouraged me to pursue a college degree in music, but I wasn’t sure I had what it would take or if it was what I would want anyway.
 I LOVED music and the experiences I was able to have as an oboist, but I wasn’t sure I’d want to make a career out of it.
 Honestly, I was scared of how difficult it sounded.
 I convinced myself it would be more reasonable to pursue a more “practical” career.
-So, during my first semester of college, I started classes toward a major in communication disorders so that I could become a speech therapist (something I still think I would enjoy), and continued taking oboe lessons and playing in campus ensembles as a music minor.
-I had a super solid plan.
+So, during my first semester of college, I started classes toward a major in communication disorders so that I could become a speech therapist.
+I also continued taking oboe lessons and playing in campus ensembles as a music minor.
+I thought I had the rest of my life planned out.

 THEN it happened.
 I realized how much music meant to me!